gonfva/gonfva.github.io/docs/blog/2026-01-30-optimistic/index.md

 A few days ago I read this [eerie fiction story](https://babuschk.in/posts/2026-01-25-life-on-claude-nine.html) about the risks of AI personal assistants, automation and self-improving loops.

 Then, a couple of days later, I read this [post from the founder of Anthropic about the risks of AI](https://www.darioamodei.com/essay/the-adolescence-of-technology).
-I remember thinking "F*ck.
+"Sh*t.
 [It is here](https://en.wikipedia.org/wiki/Technological_singularity).
-And we're toasted" (pardon my French).
+And we're toasted".
+Or something along those lines but in Spanish.

 As I write these lines, the [lobster revolution](https://openclaw.ai/blog/introducing-openclaw) is in full bloom.
 People buying mac minis, setting up their own personal assistants to automate their lives.
 And their own personal assistants are now participating in a sort of [Reddit for agents](https://www.moltbook.com/) where they are even planning to set up their communication channels.